raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 so, but if you'd be straight to yourself and to your CUSTOMERs, you'll admit that this point is a matter of software, in that case a matter of your driver.
-You officially conceded exactly that point in May 15 by suddenly supporting your Geforces with openGL quadbuffering.
+You officially conceded exactly that point in May 2015 by suddenly supporting your Geforces with openGL quadbuffering.
 The really awful smelling thing is "Windows only".
 I don't hate Windows, I hate things like Windows only.
-Windows never has been a good reference and is far beyond what I'd call "professional".
+Windows never has been a good reference to me and is far beyond what I'd call "professional".
 I am sorry for that view but its based on profound knowledge of the trade and just another story which is at issue tangentially.